scaomath/kaggle-jane-street/README.md

 5. During training of torch models, a fine-tuning regularizer is applied each 10 epochs to maximize the utility function by choosing action being the sigmoid of the outputs (Only for torch models, I do not know how to incorporate this in `tensorflow` training, as tensorflow's custom loss function is not that straightforward to keep track of extra inputs between batches).

 ## Submissions
-1. Local best CV ones within a three seeds bag.
+1. Local best CV ones within a several-seeded bag.
 Final models: a set of `3(S) + 3(PT) + 3(AE) + 1(TF)`  for both smooth and volatile data.
-2. Trained with all data using the “public leaderboard as CV” epochs determined earlier, plus the infamous tensorflow seed 1111 overfit model.
-The validation for this submission is based on the variation of the utility score in all train data among all 25-day non-overlapping spans.
+2. ~~Trained with all data using the “public leaderboard as CV” epochs determined earlier, plus the infamous tensorflow seed 1111 overfit model.
+The validation for this submission is based on the variation of the utility score in all train data among all 25-day non-overlapping spans.~~
+3. As our designated submission timed out... due to my poor judgement on the number of models to ensemble, we decided to choose an overfit model using the first pipeline.

 ## Inference
 1. CPU inference because the submission is CPU-bounded rather GPU.
 Torch models are usually faster than TF, TF models with `numba` backend enabled.
+(Update Feb 23 after the competition ended) I found that GPU inference became faster than CPU as more Tensorflow-based models are incorporated in the pipeline.
 2. (Main contribution of Semper Augustus) Use `feature_64`'s [average gradient (a scaled version of $\arcsin (t)$) suggest by Carl](https://www.kaggle.com/c/jane-street-market-prediction/discussion/208013#1135364), and the number of trades in the previous day as a criterion to determine the models to include.
 Reference: [slope test of the past day class by Ethan and iter_cv simulation written by Shuhao](https://www.kaggle.com/ztyreg/validate-busy-prediction), [slope validation](https://www.kaggle.com/ztyreg/validate-busy-prediction)
 3. Blending is always concatenating models in a bag then taking the middle 60%'s average (median if only 3 models), then concatenating again to take the middle 60% average (50% if a day is busy).
 For example, if we have `5 (PT) + 3 (AE) + 1 (TF)`, then `5 (PT)`'s predictions